needle-mirror/com.unity.muse.sprite/Documentation~/generate/generate-from-seed.md

 # Generate from a seed

 Every sprite you generate comes with a seed.
+A seed is a number that either you enter or the tool generates automatically.

+## Specify a custom seed

+To specify a custom seed when you generate a sprite from [a prompt](xref:get-started), [a scribble](xref:generate-from-scribble), or [a reference image](xref:generate-from-reference), in the **Parameters** section, enable **Custom Seed** and enter a seed number.

+## Generate the same sprite

-A seed is a number that either you enter or is generated automatically by the tool.
-The seed combined with the prompt is used to identify the sprite.
+The seed combined with the prompts is used to identify the sprite.
 To generate the same sprite, use the same seed and prompt.
 For example:

 - A seed of `10` with the prompt of `dog` generates the same dog sprite.
 - A seed of `10` with the prompt of `cat` generates the same cat sprite.

-When you generate a sprite, the seed is displayed in the **Generations** panel.
-You can also specify a seed to generate a sprite.

-To generate a sprite with a specific seed:

-1. In the **Seed** field, enter a seed or click **R** to automatically generate a seed.
-1. In the **Prompt** field, write a prompt that describes the sprite you want to generate.

-> [!TIP]
-> To generate the same sprite, use the same seed and prompt.
+To find and copy the seed number and prompts of an existing sprite, in the **Generations** panel, right-click the sprite and select **Generation Settings**.

 ## Additional resources